How to Sing with a Deeper Voice: Exercises and Techniques

 • Blend your lower and middle voice like smooth butter

-• Add emotion deeper tones carry more weight when your heart is in it
+• Add emotion: deeper tones carry more weight when your heart is present.

 6. Keep That Voice Healthy and Strong